2021 Vault Rankings

 Goodwin’s strengths include real estate, capital markets, private equity, technology and life sciences, financial services, intellectual property, securities litigation and white collar defense, and government investigations.
 The firm’s corporate practice is among the top 20 in Vault’s General Corporate Practice Area ranking and includes everything from capital markets and debt finance to financial restructuring and M&A to private investment funds and venture capital, and more.

 The firm also has a bustling real estate practice with a global reach.
-Among areas that its real estate lawyers tackle include hospitality and leisure deals, joint ventures, portfolio and REIT M&A, and private equity and debt financings.
+Among areas that its real estate lawyers tackle are hospitality and leisure deals, joint ventures, portfolio and REIT M&A, and private equity and debt financings.
 The firm partnered with Columbia Business School in 2019 to present the 12th annual Real Estate Capital Markets Conference.
 The firm has also launched an initiative called PropTech, which brings together its real estate and technology lawyers to address the increasing intersection between real estate and technology.

 Across the Map